 Never Not Creative and Mentally-Healthy launch global study into industry empathy

-‘Different Shoes: The empathy project’ is a global, industry-wide survey that aims to uncover the current state of empathetic culture and leadership.
+‘Different Shoes: The empathy project’ survey is a global, industry-wide survey that aims to uncover the current state of empathetic culture and leadership.
 The research objective is to better understand our industry’s comprehension of empathy, uncover the benefits of empathetic workplaces and share best practices to empower leaders to cultivate more mentally healthy workplace cultures.

 The empathy project is the first global survey from the Mentally Healthy and Never Not Creative partnership.
 The research was opened up following increased international interest in the 2018 and 2020 findings.
 A team of passionate industry advocates from locations including New York, Auckland, Sydney, Brisbane and beyond have collaborated to develop the study.